-Editor’s note: to capture multi-carrier/CA operation, contiguous/non-contiguous operation

 Editor’s note: RF channels to be confirmed once the test models and test configurations discussion is concluded.

 4.9.1 RF channels

 For single carrier tests unless otherwise stated the tests shall be performed with a single carrier at each of the RF channels are TBD.